Hilary Duff Shows Off Baby Bump In White Nightie

 Duff also noted that she is thrilled with how her pregnancy has progressed.
 She revealed it is, “Lovely to have a little life inside and to daydream of all the new adventures to come.”

 A source close to the actress told E!
-News, “She has said that this pregnancy is a lot different than when she had Luca and that she forgot how it was to be pregnant!”
+News, “she has said that this pregnancy is a lot different than when she had Luca and that she forgot how it was to be pregnant!”

-The source also noted, “It’s been a lot harder but she hasn’t had any complications.
+The source also noted, “it’s been a lot harder but she hasn’t had any complications.
 She is just getting used to her body changing rapidly, and the process is taking a toll on her energy levels.
 Overall, things have been going smoothly and they are both preparing for her arrival.”

 In a recent candid social media post, the actress said, “The boobs are big the belly is big the body is big.
 Man.. pregnancy is hard.”